brenio55/brenio55/README.md

 EN

 Hi!
 I'm Brenio, a Technical Project Manager and Software Development Specialist, with a strong focus on front-end development and system integration.
-My career started as a Senior Full Stack Developer, where I built scalable applications and intuitive user interfaces.
-This experience led to my promotion to Technical Project Manager, a role in which I lead multidisciplinary teams and coordinate development strategies and digital product delivery.
+My career started as Full Stack Developer, where I built scalable applications and intuitive user interfaces.
+This experience led to my promotion to Senior and then Technical Project Manager, a role in which I lead multidisciplinary teams and coordinate development strategies and digital product delivery.

 Currently, I work as a Technical Project Manager at Vyudu, Inc., where I use agile methodologies to align technology, business, and user experience.
 My expertise includes engineering team leadership, architecture planning, and implementing processes that drive quality and innovation.